woofwoofinc/webassembly/src/www/main.js.rst

 loaded module.

-The Rust random number generator causes an exception when used in WebAssembly modules because it relies on ``/dev/random`` for implementation.
+The Rust random number generator causes an exception when used in WebAssembly modules because it relies on local device access for implementation.
 Again, we stub this out with the JavaScript ``Math.random`` from the browser.
 But in this case we also follow `Rust and WebAssembly With Turtle`_ and create a Rust random number generator backed by the JavaScript ``Math.random`` as an extern function.
 This allows us to access the function in our Rust code for use since we need it